Mirantis/k0rdent-demos/README.md

     --set cert-manager.enabled=false`
     ```
     If your cluster already has Flux CD installed,  **you must uninstall Flux CD or use a different cluster**.

+    Once the helm command has completed successfully, continue with the next step "Monitor the installation of k0rdent" in the "General" section.

 ### 3. **Clean Up on a Non-Kind Cluster**